ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 };
 ```

-Here, we define all enums who's let us to abstract the charset.
-We can easily decide to set a `space` as an entire word.
-That's let us group the chars and their meaning.
+Here, we define enums that allow us to abstract the character set.
+We can easily decide to treat a `space` as part of a word, or group characters by their meaning.
-Ok, let see an example with `ls` :
+For example, with `ls`:
-The word have 2 chars : `l` and `s`, these chars are abstracted as "CHR_WORD".
+The word has 2 characters: `l` and `s`, both abstracted as `CHR_WORD`.

-No switch case, no expensive lines, just a clean and fast-to-read code.
+This eliminates verbose switch statements, resulting in clean and readable code.
-That's really usefull in this case :
+This is particularly useful compared to the traditional approach:
 ```cpp
 switch (s[i]) {
   case 'A':